magcode/esp-oled-display/README.md

 # esp-oled-display
-An ESP8266 / SSD1322 based IOT OLED Display
+An ESP8266 / SSD1322 based IOT OLED Display controlled by MQTT.

 It shows inside and outside temperature, current time and whatever status text you like.